tnichols217/notes/APBiology/4/Notes/BR/4 - Quorum Sensing.md

 1. Vibrio fischeri is only enacting bioluminecence when there is a high cell density
 2. Two separate signalling chemicals being uneffected by each other
-3. Quorum sensing through the
+3. Quorum sensing through the concentration of a signal chemical